Stephanvs/hypr/README.md

-# hyprwt 🚀
+# hypr 🚀

 > **A better git worktree experience**

-`hyprwt` is a modern, highly customizable CLI tool that supercharges your git worktree workflow.
+`hypr` is a modern, highly customizable CLI tool that supercharges your git worktree workflow.
 It makes creating, switching, and managing worktrees effortless, with first-class terminal integration and powerful automation hooks.

-## Why `hyprwt`?
+## Why `hypr`?

-Git worktrees are amazing for parallel development, but managing them manually is tedious. `hyprwt` solves this:
+Git worktrees are amazing for parallel development, but managing them manually is tedious. `hypr` solves this:

-*   **⚡ Instant Context Switching**: `hyprwt feature-branch` handles everything—fetching, creating the worktree, and opening it.
+*   **⚡ Instant Context Switching**: `hypr feature-branch` handles everything—fetching, creating the worktree, and opening it.
 *   **🖥️ Terminal Integrated**: Automatically opens your worktree in a new tab or window (supports iTerm2, Tmux, Ghostty, VS Code, and more).
 *   **✨ Interactive TUI**: built-in interactive menu for selecting and managing worktrees.
-*   **🧹 Smart Cleanup**: `hyprwt cleanup` intelligently finds and deletes worktrees for merged or closed branches (including GitHub integration).
+*   **🧹 Smart Cleanup**: `hypr cleanup` intelligently finds and deletes worktrees for merged or closed branches (including GitHub integration).
 *   **🔗 Lifecycle Hooks**: Run scripts automatically on create, switch, or cleanup (e.g., `bun install` or copying `.env` files).

 ## 📦 Installation